-The Organization, Compensation and Nominating Committee of the Board of Directors (the "Committee") has assisted the Company in developing and implementing compensation policies and programs which seek to improve the profitability of the Company and to maximize stockholder value over time.
+The Organization, Compensation and Nominating Committee of the Board of Directors (the "Committee") has developed and annually reviews governance guidelines for the Company and the Board.
+The Committee has assisted the Company in developing and implementing compensation policies and programs which seek to improve the profitability of the Company and to maximize stockholder value over time.
 To accomplish this, the directors who comprise the Committee have developed executive compensation policies that are consistent with, and directly linked to, the Company's business objectives.
 These business objectives represent a composite of factors that are considered important for the future success of the Company.
 These factors attempt to balance long and short-term performance, including the continued maintenance of a strong balance sheet, growth of pre-tax profitability and earnings per share, control of costs, market growth and diversification and other criteria which may be introduced over time as a result of changes in the household furniture environment.
 The members of the Committee deliberate on matters affecting executive compensation.
-The decisions are reviewed by the full Board, with the exception of decisions on stock or option awards which are made by the Committee to satisfy tax law requirements.
+The decisions are reviewed by the full Board, with the exception of decisions on stock or option awards which are made by the Committee to satisfy tax law and other requirements.